natcap/natural-capital-footprint-impact/README.md

 - `nodata_count`: number of pixels within the asset footprint that are missing data for the service
 - `flag`: binary value indicating whether the asset has been flagged.
 Assets are flagged if their `max` value is greater than the `flag_threshold` value in the ecosystem service table.

+The units for the `max`, `mean` and `sum` values will vary depending on the service.
+If you are using the default/provided services, see the introduction in this Readme for a description of these services and their units.
 If the ecosystem service table has been modified with a different number of services, then the 6 statistics will be calculated for each of the user-defined services, with new columns defined as noted above.

 ### Company statistics table
 The output company table contains

-- `<es_id>_adj_sum`: Sum of `<es_id>_adj_sum` under asset footprints for each service
+- `<es_id>_adj_sum`: Sum of `<es_id>_adj_sum` under asset footprints for each service {???
+What is `<es_id>_adj_sum` ???}
 - `<es_id>_mean`: Mean of each ecosystem service under asset footprints
 - `<es_id>_assets`: For each service, the number of assets with data
 - `<es_id>_area`: Total area of asset footprints per company that are overlapping data for each service